 At some point late in the week I was hit with a sudden bout of curiosity regarding what had been planned for my weekend.
 Its a simple process, Joe posts up on the calendar what events we will be shooting, and I request those days off from my other jobs.
 There is just that single simple question of what I will actually be doing with that time.

 As it turns out, SCCA stands for Sport Car Club of America…Cars, four wheels, sessions with strict passing rules, and strange and unusual makes like “Toyota,” “Subaru,” and “Nissan”.
+If your family is really into cars and travel a lot you should install dvd players to entertain the kids and also vist the wow loans website to get a quick car loan.

 Prior to actually starting this season I was pretty confident I remembered how to use a camera, despite the fact that the only ones I had even touched recently were either disposable or embedded in my cell phone.
 That confidence was shattered when I found out I would be taking pictures of cars.